 If you don’t have access to a testing kit, seek advice from your fish seller, who may be able to help you carry one out.

-You can’t accurately check ammonia levels in a fish tank without a kit, but understanding the signs of ammonia poisoning can help you determine when something’s wrong inside your aquarium.
+Without a kit, you can’t accurately check ammonia levels in a fish tank, but understanding the signs of ammonia poisoning can help you determine when something’s wrong inside your aquarium.

 What Causes Ammonia In Fish Tanks?

-There are several causes of ammonia in tanks, and most of them can be controlled by good care and tank management.
+There are several causes of ammonia in tanks, most of which can be controlled with good care and tank management.
 The main reasons for ammonia poisoning include:

 New Tank